azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/OrgPolicyHealthCheck.md

 #### When and why should I check org policy health

 AzSK keeps on adding and enhancing features with different capabilities to monitor Security compliance for Org subscriptions.
 During these enhancement in new releases, it may include latest features and also some breaking changes.
-To provide smoother upgrade and avoid policy break, AzSK provide feature for Org policy to run AzSK components with specific version(mentioned in AzSK.Pre.json) using configuration.
+To provide smoother upgrade and avoid policy break, AzSK provide feature for Org policy to run AzSK components with specific version using configuration(mentioned in AzSK.Pre.json).
 Currently, we have come up with health and fix script which will validate presense of all mandatory resources and latest configurations are in place.
 In upcoming release these scripts will be part of AzSK commands.
 It is recommendated to run health scan before and after updating AzSK version for Org.
 Below steps will guide you through steps